Plan a Robot Path¶

 - When planning succeeds, use the DensePlanner::getPath() method in order to retrieve the path from the planner and save it into the

-variable. - Find comment block that starts with
+output_pathvariable. - Find comment block that starts with

-and complete as described. - Replace every instance of
+/* Fill Code:and complete as described. - Replace every instance of

-[ COMPLETE HERE ]
+[ COMPLETE HERE ]accordingly.

 Build Code and Run¶

-- Then run the application launch file:
+cdinto your catkin workspace and runcatkin build- Then run the application launch file:

 roslaunch plan_and_run demo_run.launch